Fiona Kumari Campbell: Career

 Campbell began her career as a shelter workshop employee before moving on to work in the community services sector, focusing on poverty and disability.
 She worked in the National Government's disability policy positions.
 Campbell briefly worked for the Australian Benedictine religious order, the Sisters of the Good Samaritan.

 In 2003, Campbell joined Griffith University's Logan campus as the Convenor of the Disabilities Program in the School of Human Services and Social Work, which is considered to be Australia's largest postgraduate disability program.
 In 2009, Campbell published her first book, Contours of Ableism, before leaving school the following year.
 In 2011, she took up the position of Deputy Head (Learning and Teaching Scholarship) with the Griffith Law School, and worked as Associate Professor until June 2014.
 In 2016, Campbell joined the faculty of the School of Health and Wellbeing at the University of Southern Queensland and was appointed as the program director of human services.

 Campbell has taught at several universities in Australia, such as Griffith University, Victoria University, University of Kelaniya, and Queensland University of Technology.
 She has taught on the subjects of human rights, diversity studies, sociology and law theory, and Australian politics and disability studies.
+Currently she is a Distinguished Fellow, at the Paul Baerwald School of Social Work and Social Welfare at The Hebrew University of Jerusalem.

 In January 2017, Campbell joined the School of Social Work at the University of Dundee in Scotland.
+Due to issues around disability victimisation and antisemitism she retired from the university in July 2025 and established the Institute for Studies in Ableism.
 She has advised former Ministers of Community Services, Senator Don Grimes and Dr. Neil Blewitt, on the establishment of attendant care in Australia.